microsoft/Visual-Studio-Administrative-Templates/README.md

 This repository contains the administrative templates for the Visual Studio family of products.

-These templates define what what Visual Studio functionality can be centrally managed by group policy.
+These templates define what Visual Studio functionality can be centrally managed by group policy.

 ## Testing locally